All Episodes

 I don't exist.

-Once again, Alex, just to remind you, you are attributing an I where an I does not exist.
+Again, once again, Alex, just to remind you, you are attributing an I where an I does not exist.

 dan friesen

-He thinks that this is, like, Batman surveillance technology.
+He thinks that this is like Batman surveillance technology.

 jordan holmes